slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On hierarchy

 <!--
-> *'No hay prepotencia más ridícula que la que se destila de la creencia de que recopilar talento ajeno es un talento.' -- Jorge Luis Borges*
+> *"No hay prepotencia más ridícula que la que se destila de la creencia de que recopilar talento ajeno es un talento."
+-- Jorge Luis Borges*
 - care about what other people think and you will always be their prisoner. -- lao tzu -->